-The year 2014 has been marked by significant recovery of the Tourist Industry.
+The year 2015 has been marked by significant recovery of the Tourist Industry.
 This fact has led to a significant increase in all sizes (income, occupancy, room rates, etc) of hotels in Greece, since the inbound tourism is not affected by the economic crisis.
 However, the consequences of the crisis have been reflected in the revenue from the segment of F & B (Food & Beverage), with consistently strong Greek presence, since the segment has recorded lower growth rates compared to room rates.
 On the contrary, the stagnation of Serbia economy in conjunction with the transitional period during which tourism infrastructure has increased (new hotels, airport, airline privatization etc.), in view of Serbia joining the EU, resulted in a decrease in the hotels sizes.

-Room occupancy ratio of the luxury hotel industry in Athens increased by 14,6 % compared to 2013, adjusting the ratio to 64,5% versus 56,2% in 2013.
-Smaller scale adjustments were made to the average room rate of luxury hotels, amounting to 8,8% growth compared to 2013.
-Therefore, room occupancy ratio of the luxury hotel industry in Athens increased by 24,6% while the total room revenue - by 26,7%.
+Room occupancy ratio of the luxury hotel industry in Athens increased by 1,24 % compared to 2014, adjusting the ratio to 65,3% versus 64.5% in 2014.
+Higher scale adjustments were made to the average room rate of luxury hotels, amounting to 3.77% growth compared to 2014, reaching \in 153,20 vis \in 147,63 to 2014.
+Therefore, room occupancy ratio of the luxury hotel industry in Athens increased by 5,2% while the total room revenue - by 4.8%.

-"Grande Bretagne" hotel recorded a 27% sales growth versus 2013, while "King George" hotel recorded 266% sales increase (given than it operated within the entire period of the current year in contrast to a month within the previous period).
-Regarding the Group Hotels in Serbia, given high level of competition, they recorded a decrease in sales, in particular, "Hyatt Regency Belgrade" - by 18% and "Excelsior" remained at the same levels as last year.
-In terms of EBITDA, increase in sales and expenditure restraint (despite the rigidity of the salary and wages expenses) had a very positive effect, with an increase of about € 4,26 m for the Group and € 7,40 m for the Company in relation to 2013.
-Moreover, Sheraton Rhodes Hotel, whose results due to consolidation under Equity method have affected the investing results of the Group, presenting an increase of 12%.
+"Grande Bretagne" hotel recorded a 6.6% sales growth versus 2014, while "King George" hotel recorded 12% sales increase.Regarding the Group Hotels in Serbia,they ranged in the same sales levels.
+In terms of EBITDA, increase in sales and expenditure restraint (despite the rigidity of the salary and wages expenses) had a very positive effect, with an increase of about \in 1,05 m. for the Group and \in 0.7 m. for the Company in relation to 2014 Moreover, Sheraton Rhodes Hotel, whose results due to consolidation under Equity method have affected the investing results of the Group, presenting a decrease of 4%.